TronFortyTwo/OnTheRoad/README.md

 ## Using OnTheRoad

-Inside an OnTheRoad container is enought to launch the package.sh script to make, cmake and click-dev installed in your container.
+Inside an OnTheRoad container is enought to launch the package.sh script to build the .click package.
+You need make, cmake and click-dev installed in your container.

 ## Using Clickable

 You can also use clickable using the standard procedure to build the .click package.
-You'll need some package such as make, cmake and click-dev installed in your container.
+You need some package such as make, cmake and click-dev installed in your container.

 # License